R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

     period.
 2.  `Latest Odometer`: This field should show the latest odometer reading for the vehicle.
-3.  `Latest Datapoint Timestamp`: This field should show the timestamp for most recent data point recorded for the vehicle.
+3.  `Latest Data Point Timestamp`: This field should show the timestamp for most recent data point recorded for the vehicle.

 ![initial vehicles list page](details-page.png)